 The preparation and planning of the course book have been under the supervision of Dr. Abdellah Elhaloui, a college educator and the organizer of ”Linguistics and Advanced English Studies” master located in the Marrakech’sUniversity of Caddy Ayyad.

-Inventiveness focuses on the advancement of youngsters’ capacities to discover different answers for an offered issue, to think fundamentally and innovatively and to re-evaluate their abilities of transforming and making new works and ideas.
+Inventiveness focuses on the advancement of youngsters’ capacities to discover different answers for an offered issue, to think fundamentally and innovatively and to re-evaluate their abilities of to transform and to make new works and ideas.

 Mosaic is described by a few inventive benefits.
 It uses: